LEADERSHIP &

 Dr. Eichler obtained his medical degree from the University of Vienna Medical School.
 After graduating from medical school in 1997, he entered residency in Pediatrics and pursued studies on cerebral blood flow and metabolism at the University of Vienna.
 In 1999 he won a scholarship to study in vivo MR spectroscopy in pediatric patients with metabolic and neurometabolic conditions at Johns Hopkins (Stipendium Metabolicum 1999) and joined the laboratory of Dr. Hugo Moser dedicated to peroxisomal disorders at the Kennedy Krieger Institute.
 Following his research fellowship at Johns Hopkins he underwent residency training in Child Neurology at the Massachusetts General Hospital (MGH).
 After completing residency in 2005 he joined the staff at MGH.

 Dr. Eichler is the principal investigator of several NIH- funded studies on neurogenetic disorders, including a natural history study of Canavan Disease (NCT02851563), ALD (NCT03278899) as well as a gene therapy trial of adrenoleukodystrophy.
 He also serves as chair of the Rare Disease Think Tank at MGH and is founder of the international consortium ALD Connect, a patient powered research network.
-In addition to providing scientific and administrative direction to the Global Leukodystrophy Initiative Clinical Trials Network, he will co-direct Projects 1 and Project 2 and contribute to Project 4.
+In addition to providing scientific and administrative direction to the Global Leukodystrophy Initiative Clinical Trials Network, he has co-directed Projects 1 and Project 2, and has contributed to Project 4.

 S. Ali fatemi, MD, MBA